mcvittal/oscmix/README.md

 **TODO** Document the dependancies for macOS here.

 ### 2. Download Repository
+First, decide which repo/branch fits your needs/unit.

-- 2a) If you want use this dev branch:
+- 2a) If you want use this repo's dev branch:
 ```shell
 git clone https://github.com/huddx01/oscmix.git
 cd oscmix